2016 Formula One World Championship

-In the World Constructors' Championship, Mercedes successfully defended their title for the second consecutive year, beating Red Bull Racing by 297 points.
+In the World Constructors' Championship, Mercedes successfully defended their title for the second consecutive year with a then-record points tally of 765 points, beating Red Bull Racing by 297 points.
 Ferrari finished third overall, a further seventy points behind.

-Teams and drivers
+As of 2025, this is the last championship for a German driver.
+This was the last season to be held during Bernie Ecclestone's tenure as Chief Executive of the Formula One Group.
+Ecclestone would be removed from his role on 23 January 2017 after nearly 40 years in the job following Liberty Media's purchase of the sport from CVC Capital Partners.
+It was the final full season for 2009 World Champion Jenson Button, who would only make one more Grand Prix appearance at the 2017 Monaco Grand Prix.
+Renault also returned as a full works manufacturer team for the first time in over six years.

+Entries

 The following teams and drivers took part in the 2016 Formula One World Championship.
 All teams competed with tyres supplied by Pirelli.

-This would be the final full season of Jenson Button's career.
-Button would participate in the 2017 Monaco Grand Prix, which would be the final race of his career.
-This would also be the final season of Esteban Gutiérrez's career as he would not be retained by Haas for 2017.

 Free practice drivers

 Five drivers drove in free practice sessions in place of regular drivers.